Last Updated on March 31, 2025 by Analgesia team

 - Treats

-Inserts small devices like catheters and wires to treat conditions in blood vessels and lymph vessels
+Inserts small devices like catheters and wires to treat conditions in blood vessels and lymph vessels.
+It can also perform specialized procedures such as radiofrequency ablation for specific conditions.

 -